axllent/silverstripe-email-obfuscator/README.md

-Email obfuscator extension/decorator for SilverStripe 3
+Email obfuscator for SilverStripe
 ====
-Extension to automatically obfuscate all visible email addresses in all HTML output via the ContentController by replacing them with an encoded (switching between ASCII & hexadecimal) version.
+A RequestProcessor filter to automatically obfuscate all visible email addresses in all HTML output via the ContentController by replacing them with an encoded (switching between ASCII & hexadecimal) version.

+## Example
 ```
 me@site.com
 ```